 - Use drop boxes for cash payments at the Operations Center, 3100 S. 61st Ave., Gate 1, or the Energy Plaza drop box near 16th and Harney St. (north side of building).

-- If customers need help paying their utility bills, please contact the Nebraska Energy Assistance Program (LIHEAP) at 1-800-383-4278 or apply online with the Department of Health and Human Services program at ACCESS Nebraska.
+For residential customers in need of financial assistance, they should contact the Nebraska Energy Assistance Program (LIHEAP) at 800.383.4278 or apply online with the Department of Health and Human Services (DHHS) at Access Nebraska.

 Don’t fall for scams.
 Scammers are taking advantage of the coronavirus outbreak to send fraudulent emails, texts and social media posts.
 Beware of scams asking for personal information or immediate payment, and never click on suspicious links or attachments.
 If you have questions related to your utility services, please contact us at 402.554.6666.